Revisit: Branding in a Digitally-Empowered World

 - What are the costs and benefits of companies adopting yield pricing strategies to optimize supply and demand?

-The review process will feature a maximum of two rounds and final decisions will be made before June 2015.
+The deadline for initial submission to this special issue is March 31, 2014.
+The review process will feature a maximum of two rounds and final decisions will be made before April 2015.
 Given the limited time-window for revising papers, the editors’ aim in most cases is to make a decision on the first round.
 It is therefore very important that submissions are as polished as possible.
-When submitting a paper (http://ees.elsevier.com/ijrm), authors should mention that the paper should be considered for this special issue (Article type: "SI: Branding").
-Inquiries can be sent to firstname.lastname@example.org.
+When submitting a paper (http://ees.elsevier.com/ijrm), authors should mention that the paper should be considered for this special issue.
+Inquiries can be sent to email@example.com.